ajavamind/A3DCamera/README.md

 6. To use the navigation bar press the box or circle to exit (however neither will close the app, unless you swipe it off or clear/close all apps).

 ## Hardware Isssues
-1. The XReal BP camera will time out at a maximum of 15 minutes ( Settings->screen timeout).
+1. The XReal BP camera will time out at a maximum of 15 minutes ( XBP Settings -> screen timeout).
-   This can be extended by entering Developer mode, set a developer option to "Stay awake" to prevent the app from sleeping during charging.
+   This can be extended by entering Developer mode, set a developer option to "Stay awake" to prevent the app from sleeping while charging.
-   You must keep the device charged with the power cable connected to prevent battery power depletion and app timeout to be able to last for hours     during a long session required for a photo booth.
+   You must keep the device charged with the power cable connected to prevent battery power depletion and app timeout to be able to continue without interruption, for hours during a long session required when operating as a photo booth.
    The USB data connector is connected to a small portable monitor and is powered by the XReal Beam Pro camera when charging.
-   This is the camera setup for the Photo Booth (tested for at least 7 hours of operation).
+   The Photo Booth mode charging configuration lasts for at least 7 hours of continuous operation.

 ## Stretch Goals

 1. Set image capture aspect ratio: 4:3, 16:9 and 1:1 using crop.
 2. Time Interval and motion detection captures.
+3. Zoom photo review crop photo file save.

 ## Experiments
-### 1. Wi-Fi Remote Control
+### 1. Wi-Fi Broadcast Remote Control
-The app can listen for UDP broadcast messages to control the camera triggering the shutter.
+The app can listen for UDP broadcast messages to trigger the camera shutter.
-This feature can be used to trigger multiple Beam Pro cameras at the same time.
-This is working with other phone cameras with custom a custom camera app, but I don't have a 2nd XBO to fully test.
+This feature can trigger multiple Beam Pro cameras at the same time. with other 3D rig phone cameras with a custom camera app.

-An Android app at [RemoteCapture ](https://github.com/ajavamind/RemoteCapture) can trigger broadcast messages.
+An Android app at [RemoteCapture ](https://github.com/ajavamind/RemoteCapture) broadcasts shutter focus and trigger messages.

-You can also simultaneously trigger any Android device running the [MultRemoteCamera app](https://sourceforge.net/p/multi-remote-camera/wiki/Home/) Android app.
+The receiving camera app runs on an any Android device using the [MultRemoteCamera app](https://sourceforge.net/p/multi-remote-camera/wiki/Home/) Android app.
 I created this app by modifying the Open Camera (open soucre) app several years ago.
 My objective then was to use two phones for stereo photography.
 It reqires a local Wi-Fi network.